 Which cloud computing solution is right for you and your company?
 To choose, you’ll need to consider and balance a variety of factors, including:

-- Initial Investment – Each deployment option has initial investments that vary.
-You can visit one of our previous blogs that provides a comprehensive financial comparison of private and public cloud deployments and the expected ROI to understand how this initial IT investment can pay off in the long run.
+- Initial Investment – Each deployment option has initial investments that vary, and the expected ROI to understand how this initial IT investment can pay off in the long run.

 - Amount of Data – How much data are you planning on storing in the cloud?
 Remember, with a public cloud you’ll pay per GB, but with a private cloud you’ll need to purchase your resources.